USDA WASDE: How accurate are the estimates?

 USDA WASDE vs. CropProphet

-The largest difference occurs in 1993 when USDA was 13.8 bpa higher than CropProphet.
+The largest difference occurs in 1988 when the USDA August corn yield forecast was more than 10 bpa higher than CropProphet.
 The graph also reveals that the August WASDE corn yield forecast and the CropProphet corn yield forecast are usually different by at least a few bushels per acre.

 1) Sort, from smallest to largest, the absolute difference between the August USDA WASDE corn yield estimate and the CropProphet corn yield forecast on the same day.

-2) Compute the absolute yield error for USDA and CropProphet for each year in the historical 33-year period.
+2) Compute the absolute yield error for USDA and CropProphet for each year in the historical 37-year period.

-We have arrived at a graph that reveals some valuable insights.
-The chart below shows the accuracy of the August USDA and CropProphet U.S. corn yield forecasts as a function of their difference.
+We have arrived at a graph that reveals valuable insights.
+The chart below shows the accuracy of the August USDA and CropProphet U.S. corn yield forecasts as a function of the difference between the two forecasts.

 X-axis: The absolute difference between the USDA and CropProphet forecasts on the day of the release.